CS157A-32/CS157A-32/ProjectDesign.md

 <br>

 #### Record
-...
+A record tracks the wins and losses recorded by a team in a given year.
+Records are identified using the year and the name and conference of the school that achieved the record.
 <br>

 #### NBA Player
-...
+We track current NBA players that played for their respective colleges as a measure of how successful a college basketball program is.
+NBA Players are identified by a unique ID key with attributes of name, team, position, salary, and career length.
 <br>

 #### Home Stadium
-Home stadium are stored with the stadium name, has a number of people that it can hold, and if they’re on or off campus.
+Home stadium identifies where a school’s basketball team plays its home games.
+Home stadium is stored with the stadium name, has a number of people that it can hold, and if they’re on or off campus.
 <br>

 #### Admin